tha-dance/dancing-system/README.md

 ## This repository is used for implementing the system that we designed in the design report.

 ## Arduino Perspective
-The code on Arduino collects data from 3 accelerometer sensors and send the data to Raspberry Pi for further processing.
+The code on Arduino collects data from 3 accelerometer sensors and sends the data to Raspberry Pi for further processing.

 ## Raspberry Pi Perspective

 ## ML model training Perspective
-Basically, there are four algorithms that we trained during the journey of this project.
-We choose two different implementions of MLP from Dingfan and Archana to form our final Machine Learning subsystem.
+Initially, there were four algorithms that we trained during the journey of this project.
+We chose two different implementions of MLP from Dingfan and Archana to form our final Machine Learning subsystem.

 - Random Forest
 - MLP (scikit learn)